Huge Davies: Career

 Davies was a semi-finalist in the BBC New Comedy Award in 2017.
-Davies has appeared on Comedy Central Live at the Comedy Store, Roast Battle and as a writer and performer on BBC flagship satirical radio programme The Now Show.
+Davies has appeared on Comedy Central Live at the Comedy Store, Roast Battle, and as a writer and performer on BBC flagship satirical radio programme The Now Show.
 Davies acted in BBC Two comedy series The First Team.
-Davies has appeared on celebrity game show Guessable alongside host Sara Pascoe, Alan Davies and Nish Kumar amongst others.
+Davies has appeared on celebrity game show Guessable alongside host Sara Pascoe, Alan Davies and Nish Kumar among others.
+In 2022, Davies appeared as a guest on two episodes of the British comedy panel show 8 Out of 10 Cats Does Countdown.

-On 16 December 2021, Channel 4 commissioned a new three-part short form scripted comedy series, The Artists, created, written by and starring, Huge Davies.
+On 16 December 2021, Channel 4 commissioned a three-part short-form scripted comedy series, The Artists, created, written by and starring Davies.
 The series premiered on Channel 4 Comedy YouTube from 30 December 2021 and is available through the on demand service All 4.

+In 2023, Davies performed his second show, Whodunnit, at the Edinburgh Festival Fringe.
+He returned to the festival again in 2024 with his third show, Album for My Ancestors (Dead), and was nominated for the Malcolm Hardee Award for Cunning Stunt.

+In 2024 Davies appeared in Romesh Ranganathan's BBC Series Avoidance, season 2.

+Davies co-hosts the Slime County podcast.